 Nicotine Emissions, Toxicity, and Behavior by Electronic Cigarettes

-Proposed Schematic for e-cigarette toxicity in lungs of mice.
-Compare the toxic effects of research grade cigarettes and e-cigarettes in vivo in a mouse model.
+Pictured Right: Proposed Schematic for e-cigarette toxicity in lungs of mice.
+Compare the toxic effects of research grade cigarettes and e-cigarettes in a mouse model.
 Acute and chronic exposure of inhaled e-cigarettes in susceptibility to cause lung emphysema and also determine addictive and cognitive properties in mice during e-cigarette exposure.